 In 2021, Jena's EC2U partner universities Pavia (Italy), Poitiers (France) and Turku (Finland) competed against each other.
 Pavia won the Science Battle 2021.
-In 2022, the University of Jena will now compete with teams from Coimbra (Portugal), Iasi (Romania), Salamanca (Spain).
-In 2023, this year's winner will face Pavia in a third round.
-The final will be held in 2023 at one of the campuses of the two finalists - so maybe Jena.
+In 2022, the University of Jena competed with teams from Coimbra (Portugal), Iasi (Romania), Salamanca (Spain).
+In 2023, Jena will face Pavia in the final which will be held at Poitiers.

 How does a Science Battle work?

-In the second EC2U Science Battle, four teams of six researchers each from different disciplines will compete against each other.
-For example, the teams are all given the same question and three minutes to solve it; then they must present their answer.
-At each of the four venues, there is a moderator who talks to the team and the audience on site.
-As in a television show, all four venues are connected via livestream.
+In the third EC2U Science Battle, two teams of six researchers each from different disciplines will compete against each other.
+The teams are given the same question and a few minutes to solve it; then they must present their answer.
+The moderators talk to the team and the audience on site and online.
+As in a television show, the other six EC2U universities public viewing locations are connected via livestream.

-The judges from Pavia, Poitiers and Turku award points for quick wit, entertainment factor and logical reasoning.
-The audience awards additional points via online-vote.
+The judges from Iasi, Pavia, Poitiers, Salamanca and Turku award points for quick wit, entertainment factor and logical reasoning.
+The audience awards additional points via clapping or online-vote.